freemn-del/freemn-del.github.io/Q&A.md

+To protect the enterprise infrastructure from the constant attacks of the evil hacker Ivan, Viktor divided the network into two parts using the network segmentation approach. · In the first one (local, without direct Internet access), he isolated business-critical resources. · In the second (external, with Internet access), he placed public web servers to provide services to clients.
+Subnets communicate with each other through a gateway protected by a firewall.
+What is the name of the external subnet?

+Ans: `Demilitarized Zone`

+You want to surf safely and anonymously on the Internet.
+Which of the following options will be best for you?

+Ans: `Use Tor network with multi-node`

 Enumeration is a process which establishes an active connection to the target hosts to discover potential attack vectors in the system, and the same can be used for further exploitation of the system.
 What type of enumeration is used to get shared resources on individual hosts on the network and a list of computers belonging to the domain?

 Ans: `Netbios enumeration`